-A mesh-independence analysis was carried out.
-Several meshes with different number of elements were tested in order to achieve consistent results.
-Computer simulations showed that beyond 56 000 elements no significant changes in the numerical results were exhibited by the system variables, so this number of elements was employed in the subsequent numerical runs.
+A mesh-independence analysis is carried out study to show that the numerical results are not dependent on the size of mesh used.
+Several meshes with different number of cells are tested in order to achieve consistent results.
+Fig. 2 depicts the temperature contours at the central vertical plane for four cell volumes of 122.7, 50.8, 28.1 and 14.7 mm, corresponding to 2 400, 5 800, 10 000 and 24 000 cells, respectively.
+It is observed that the temperature contours become more similar as the cell volume decreases.
+The computer simulations showed that beyond 56 000 cells no significant changes in the numerical results are exhibited by the system variables, so this number of cells is employed in the subsequent numerical runs.